Hurricane Irma: Florida

 Irma struck the state less than two weeks after Potential Tropical Cyclone Ten had caused the worst flooding seen in western Florida in 20 years, which further worsened the impacts in the region.
 The storm's large wind field resulted in strong winds across much of Florida, except for the western Panhandle.
 The highest reported sustained wind speed was 112 mph on Marco Island, while the strongest observed wind gust was 142 mph, recorded near Naples, though wind gusts of 150 to 160 mph likely occurred in the Middle Florida Keys.
 More than 7.7 million homes and businesses in Florida were left without electricity at some point – approximately 73% of state.
 Generally heavy amounts of rainfall were recorded to the east of the Irma's path, including a peak total of 21.66 in in Fort Pierce.
 Heavy precipitation – and storm surge, in some instances – overflowed at least 32 rivers and creeks, causing significant flooding, particularly along the St. Johns River and its tributaries.
 Many homes and businesses suffered damage or destruction, with more than 65,000 structures damaged to some degree in West Central and Southwest Florida alone.
 Agriculture experienced about $2.5 billion in damage.
-It was estimated that the cyclone caused at least $50 billion in damage, making Irma the costliest hurricane in Florida history, surpassing Hurricane Andrew.
+It was estimated that the cyclone caused at least $50 billion in damage, making Irma the costliest hurricane in Florida history, surpassing Hurricane Andrew, until it was itself surpassed by Hurricane Ian, 5 years later.

 Throughout Florida, at least 84 people died in storm-related incidents.
 About half of the deaths occurred from drowning, trauma, and carbon monoxide poisoning.
 Broward County had 21 fatalities, the most of any county in Florida.
 Among those deaths were 12 people at The Rehabilitation Center at Hollywood Hills, a Hollywood nursing home.
 The patients died from sweltering heat worsened by the lack of air conditioning.
 The hurricane also left at least 14 deaths in Monroe County; 6 deaths in Orange County; 5 deaths each in Duval, Miami-Dade, and Palm Beach counties; 4 deaths in both Highlands and Hillsborough counties; 3 deaths in both Marion and Polk counties; 2 deaths each in Collier, Hardee, Leon, Pinellas, St. Lucie, and Taylor counties; and 1 death in Hendry, Lake, Lee, Liberty, Manatee, Nassau, Okeechobee, Pasco, Seminole, St. Johns, and Volusia counties.